boundary/tsi-lab/docs/labs/lab3.md

 An array of fields of a Raw Event that are used to calculate whether to generate a new event or use an existing event (de-duplication).
 When fingerprint fields are prefixed with '@', such as
-@title and @message fields, this indicates that the Raw Event title and/or message fiels should be used in the computation of what constitutes a duplicate event.
+@title and @message fields, this indicates that the Raw Event title and/or message fields should be used in the computation of what constitutes a duplicate event.
 Other fields not adorned with `@` are references to properties associated with the Raw Event.
 Each field must have a non-null, non-empty field value with a basic type (string, number, or boolean)